-Preparing for Your Dermatologist Visit
+Preparing for Your Cosmetic Surgeon Visit

-Before you see your skin care specialist, you should be adequately prepared so that you will be able to get the best treatment.
+Before you see your skin care specialist, you should be adequately prepared so that you will be able to get the treatment.
 You should check your insurance plan so that you will be able to know the coverage you have and if you will need to be referred by a primary health care provider before going for an appointment.

 You should get ready your medical and identification cards and a list of drugs as well as supplements that you are currently using.
 It is very important for you to avoid heavy make-up so that your face and skin will be properly examined.
 It is very essential for you to note that some procedures, like full-body skin analysis, may be carried out at your first appointment while others may necessitate a follow-up session.